-The recipe for a good night of sleep consist of a few simple ingredients viz: the right temperature, the minimized exposure to light and the absence of neck pain.
+The recipe for a good night of sleep consists of a few simple ingredients viz: the right temperature, the minimized exposure to light, and the absence of neck pain.
 While the first two are easy to control, many of us struggle with the last ingredient and often wake up with a nagging ache or stiffness in our necks or shoulders.

 When this happens, we often wonder if it is because of the pillow we are sleeping on…..

 The most common cause of neck stiffness in the morning is our pillows.
 Most of the pillows do not support our necks properly.
 Each individual’s neck is unique in terms of the length, thickness and muscle tension.
 As we sleep at night, our necks need to be well supported in a neutral position so as to give our muscles a break.
 A pillow that fails to support the neck is likely to cause the neck to fall into a wrong position over a long period, which inevitably causes excessive stress to the neck and leads to the pain.
 So what is the right pillow for your neck pains?

 What Makes A Good Pillow?

 A good pillow is characterised by its ability to help preserve the natural curvature of the neck, and in turn help to neck to be in a neutral position throughout the night.
 It is important that the muscles at the neck are supported so that they can relax and not be overworked as you sleep.
 Just like a good back support to help us maintain optimal back posture and prevent overworking of the back muscles, a good pillow can help us to maintain ideal neck posture at night